Patient0/FirstClassLisp/README.md

 ### REPL

-The First Class Lisp "REPL" includes an extremely primitive debugger.
+The First Class Lisp "REPL" also includes an extremely primitive debugger.
 The REPL and the debugger are both implemented in Lisp itself.
 The "main" method of Lisp.exe simply creates a standard environment and evaluates "REPL.lisp".